Find what works and do more of it!

 Safety Engineer, Forsmark Kraftgrupp AB

-” The inspirational talk about Appreciative Leadership for our group of administrative managers was followed by a strengths-based workshop, where we explored our own good examples.
+” The inspirational speech about Appreciative Leadership for our group of administrative managers was followed by a strengths-based workshop, where we explored our own good examples.
 A fantastic day with lots of new knowledge and the opportunity to practise and reflect.
 A HUGE THANK YOU, Gunnel for a CONTENT-RICH TALK and a VERY INSPIRING WORKSHOP!!!!! “

 Administrative Manager, Linköping University